Image: Woman and man chat with each other outside.

 How Canada got so smart on artificial intelligence

 When the robots take over, lots of strange things are going to happen.
 Possibly the strangest thing of all will be where the robots will be invented.
 High on the list of likely birthplaces is Toronto.

 A debate is developing in Canada about who will control and profit from the massive volume of data generated by smart cities in the future.
 The stakes are high for two reasons: this data holds large financial value and it will have a huge impact on citizen life in cities.

 The four winners of the Canadian Smart Cities Challenge were announced on May 14, 2019 in Ottawa.

 Animikii Raises $1M to Scale Social Impact Through Indigenous Technology

 Largest investment of its kind into an Indigenous technology social enterprise.
 Investment led by Raven Indigenous Capital Partners with additional financing from BDC.

 City of Markham continues its digital strategy with Your Voice Markham

-The online engagement portal for citizens is a new avenue for the city to unveil project plans as well as for citizens to voice their opinions and ideas for projects, submitting opinions and ideas to be viewed publicly.
+The online engagement platform is a new avenue for the city to unveil project plans as well as for citizens to voice their opinions and ideas for projects, submitting opinions and ideas to be viewed publicly.